 Bypassing the effect does not significantly change the power consumption, as it does not turn off power to the pedal.

-(Wet Reverb only) Your pedal may be updated using Pedal Customizer software to select between trails or normal bypass.
+(Wet Reverb only) Your pedal may be updated using Expanse Software to select between trails or normal bypass.
 Trails bypass allows the reverb to "trail" off naturally after bypassing the effect.